tarunaz/spring-petclinic/readme.md

 * Pipeline Github Plugin
 * Pipeline Plugin

+## Steps

 1. From the Jenkins dashboard, create a New Item of type Pipeline.
 Configure it and pick the Pipeline script from SCM option passing it the Jenkinsfile in this git repo.

 2. Add your Artifactory credentials as the type Username with password, with the ID artifactory-credentials (click on Credentials -> System -> Global credentials -> Add Credentials)

 3. To build your new Pipeline job, press Build Now.
-After a few minutes you should see an image appear in your Artifactory repository, and something like this on the page of your new Jenkins job
+After a few minutes if the build is succesful, and something like this on the page of your new Jenkins job

+4. You should all see the image in your Artifactory repository as well the build info